mattkimber/timberwolfs_station_ratings/grf_readme/readme.txt

 Note: as this is a somewhat unexpected use of NML, support for industry sets has to be hardcoded on a set-by-set basis.
-Currently only FIRS 4 and the base game are supported.
+Currently only FIRS 4, AIRS, and the base game are supported.

 Compatibility may be broken if industry sets introduce new cargo types, or otherwise reorder their cargo list.